Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games

 \begin{proposition} If $\Gamma$ has a subgroup $G$ isomorphic to $S_N$ with $G_N = \{\id_{\Gamma}\}$ then it is $n$-transitively standard symmetric. \begin{proof} $n$-transitivity of $\Gamma$ follows from $\overrightarrow{G} = S_N$.
 Now since each $n$-cycle generates a regular subgroup of $S_N$, the subgroup of $G$ generated by an automorphism whose player permutation is an $n$-cycle is transitive and strategy trivial, hence $\Gamma$ is standard symmetric. \end{proof} \end{proposition}

-We end our exploration of symmetric game classifications with games that have a subgroup $G$ isomorphic to $\overrightarrow{\Gamma}$ with $G_N = \{\id_{\Gamma}\}$.
+We end our exploration of symmetry notions with games that have a transitive subgroup $G$ isomorphic to $\overrightarrow{\Gamma}$ with $G_N = \{\id_{\Gamma}\}$.
 Standard symmetric games obviously satisfy this condition.
 To look at the converse we consider the argument used in Proposition \ref{subisoimpliesinter}.